joosefinnilsson/SAGEMCOM-FAST-5370e-TELIA/README.md

 # README

-#### This README is on hold until I will get a new router from TELIA since i bought a private router for now, I will probably get a new one this summer for free. :)
+#### This README is on hold until I will get a new router from TELIA since i bought a private router for now, I will probably get a new one this summer so don't expect this repo to get updated in the upcomming weeks.
+Of course all commands in this wiki is available still if you are on firmware 3.42.2.
+In firmware 3.43.3 almost every public settings you will find below has been removed or changed to read only so this wiki has been made for 4.43.2 firmware.

 #### This wiki and **all** scripts that will be added under this repo has been made by wuseman and is licensed under GPL Version 3.